nxadm/rakudo-pkg/README.md

 not yet available on this repo.

 To add new packaging images, you'll need to:
-- start from an existing Dockerfile in bin.
+- start from an existing Dockerfile in the docker directory (this is the docker root for all the images).
 - the dockerfile should be named as:
     ```Dockerfile-pkgrakudo-<os>-<arch>-<version>```, e.g:
     Dockerfile-pkgrakudo-centos-amd64-7